 - The study of silviculture, an emerging field that involves analysis for conservation and sustainability, should also be part of the curriculum.

 Many of these 2-year programs are designed to be transferable to local universities for completion of a bachelor's degree program.
 Associate's degree programs teach students the basics, such as dendrology, plant health care and plant identification.

 Bachelor's Degree Programs

 These programs advance students through environment-related fields such as resources, geographic systems and ecology.
 Some schools offer many of the required courses that lead to forester and arborist certification.
 Many offer different tracks that are relevant to arborists, such as forest conservation, forest ecology and forest management.
 An internship may be required.
-Students enrolled in bachelor's degree programs take courses in the following:

 Master's Degree Programs

 Master's degrees are pertinent to arborists who want to work with government municipalities or in education.
 Some schools offer the thesis as optional - only those looking to pursue a Ph.D. need to complete one.